Search by Provider Name

 CANYON CRISIS AND RESOURCE CENTER

-Services for survivors of domestic violence, sexual abuse and related crimes, stalking, elder abuse.
-Includes a 24 hour crisis line, information and referral, support group, outreach services, counseling and advocacy.
-Help with filling out restraining orders and victim compensation papers.
+Provides a 24 hour crisis line, information and referral, support group, outreach services, counseling and advocacy.
+Help with filling out restraining orders and victim compensation papers may be offered.
+Also provides necessities such as blankets, clothing, shampoo, and deodorant.

 825 NW Santiam Boulevard